zjunlp/OneKE/README.md

 ### Step2: Start with Examples

-We offer three quick-start options.
+We offer two quick-start options.
 Choose your preferred method to swiftly explore OneKE with predefined examples.

 > Note:
 > - **Ensure** that your working directory is set to the **`OneKE`** folder, whether in a virtual environment or a docker container.
 > - Refer to [here](#network-issue-solutions) to resolve the **network issues**.
 If you have more questions, feel free to open an issue with us.

-#### 🖊️Start with YAML
+#### 🖊️Start with CLI
 **Step1: Prepare the configuration file**

 Several YAML configuration files are available in the `examples/config`.
 These extraction scenarios cover different extraction data, methods, and models, allowing you to easily explore all the features of OneKE.